Kaboom (Parks and Recreation): Plot

 Leslie meets Ann at the pit with the rented excavator, which starts filling it in with dirt.
 However, they failed to realize Andy was under some tarps in the pit, and he is injured when mounds of dirt fall on him.
 He is taken to the hospital, where Ann is assigned as his nurse.
-An angry Ron (Nick Offerman) tells Leslie the town is now open to a large potential lawsuit from Andy, and he sends her to visit him along with their city attorney Scott (H. Jon Benjamin).
+An angry Ron tells Leslie the town is now open to a large potential lawsuit from Andy, and he sends her to visit him along with their city attorney Scott.
 Meanwhile, Andy is excited to be near Ann and insists it will lead to them getting back together, but Ann tells him she is very happy dating Mark, who unlike Andy has a job, apartment and future.
 A disheartened Andy decides he has to get money to impress Ann.
-When Leslie visits, he regretfully tells her he and his attorney Wendell Adams (Chris Tallman) are going to sue Pawnee.
+When Leslie visits, he regretfully tells her he and his attorney Wendell Adams are going to sue Pawnee.

 Leslie is convinced she can reason with Andy if they can talk without their lawyers, but Andy will not return her calls.
 Finally, Ann calls Andy and asks him to come to her house.
 Later that day, he arrives completely naked, having assumed Ann wanted to take him back.
 A disgusted Ann leaves the house, leaving Leslie and Andy to talk.
 Andy admits he is suing the town in an attempt to win Ann back, and she thinks of a different way he can impress her.
 The next day at city hall, Andy tells Leslie and Scott he will drop the lawsuit if they agree to fill in the pit right away.
 Scott agrees, unaware it was a trick between Andy and Leslie.
 The next day the pit is filled in and turned into a lot, and an impressed Ann waves at Andy while the construction work is going on.
 The episode ends with Keef riding a motorboat, revealing his role in KaBOOM! was an elaborate prank to get the playground built, and announcing he is going to build a hospital in a poor part of China for his next prank.